As someone who has earned over $600,000 on the Upwork freelance platform, I’m often asked about the pros and cons of Upwork.

 1. It’s easy to find freelance jobs and potential clients

-Every new freelancer has asked themselves the same question at some point: Where do I find new clients?
-And it’s probably safe to say that most freelancers have also experienced how difficult finding quality clients can be.
+Every new freelancer has asked themselves the same question at some point or another: Where do I find new clients?

 Cold calls and cold emails require a ton of time with little payoff.